JPBureik/experiment-monitoring/server_setup.md

     <i>myserver</i>.local:3000
     </pre>
     The user name and password for the first connection are by default both `admin`.
 Change the password as prompted immediately after the first login.<br>
-    After logging in, go to the settings page from the icon on the upper right hand side.
+    Click on your user icon on the lower left hand side to edit your profile preferences.
+Then go to the settings page from the icon on the upper right hand side.
 Change the `Name` and `Description` according to your situation.
 Under `Auto refresh` add the following options:
     <pre>
     5s,10s,30s,1m,5m,15m,30m,1h,2h,1d
     </pre>